The US love affair with British pop

 "That was a huge advantage," agrees The Wanted's Max George.

 "Our sound wasn't necessarily what people were already listening to, but it was something they could accept."

 Pietroluongo doesn't even believe that new acts need to spend months "breaking the US" any more.

 "Adele wasn't exactly out and about promoting her record," he observes.
-"I think the song transcends everything at the end of the day."'No guarantees'
+"I think the song transcends everything at the end of the day."

 With that statement comes a warning, however.
 In the era of YouTube and Twitter, bands are being discarded with dizzying speed.

 "There is no guarantee for a second or third single," says Pietroluongo.

 "The mindset of radio programmers is the same as the mindset of consumers: You have to keep me happy with the song.